gowthami2612/concepts_repo/life-skills-track/learningProcess.md

 ## Question 4 : According to the video, what are the steps to take when approaching a new topic?
 Only mention the points.

--deconstruct the skill (break down the skill/task into smaller pieces) -learn enough to self correct
+- deconstruct the skill (break down the skill/task into smaller pieces)
+- learn enough to self correct
--remove practice barriers (distractions)
+- remove practice barriers (distractions)
--practice atleast for 20 hours
+- practice atleast for 20 hours

 ## Question 5 : What are some of the actions you can take going forward to improve your learning process?